accetto/ubuntu-vnc-xfce/README.md

 The project was originally inspired by [consol/ubuntu-xfce-vnc][consol-docker-repo] image and derived from [ConSol/docker-headless-vnc-container][consol-github-repo] repository.

-Comparing to [ConSol][consol-docker], these images are significantly smaller because of excluded features.
+Comparing to [ConSol][consol-docker], these images are smaller because of excluded features.
 They are best suited for fast creation of small light-weight containers, used for testing or as throw-away web browsers.
-Such containers are not intended for multimedia, as any other container used remotely over VNC.

 [consol-docker-repo]: https://hub.docker.com/r/consol/ubuntu-xfce-vnc/
 [consol-github-repo]: https://github.com/ConSol/docker-headless-vnc-container